 This is the home of the research project And Others: The Gendered Politics and Practices of Art Collectives which explores labour in collective practice.
-It is run by Lina Džuverović, Lecturer in Arts Policy and Management at the Department of Film, Media and Cultural Studies at Birkbeck, University of London and consists of research interviews, a series of public online panels taking place in the Autumn 2022 (booking now open) further public events which will unfold between 2022 and 2025 and will culminate in a publication.
+It is run by Lina Džuverović, Lecturer in Arts Policy and Management at the Department of Film, Media and Cultural Studies at Birkbeck, University of London and consists of research interviews, a series of public online panels taking place in the Autumn 2022 (booking now open) further public events which will unfold between 2022 and 2025.
+The project will culminate in a publication.
 Documentation of a series of seminars, interviews and essays will be made available on this website.
-Forthcoming events will be listed in the news section.